amanekia/Election_Analysis/README.md

 ## Election-Audit Results

-When we run the code we get the following ttxt file as an ouput:
+When we run the code we get the following text file as an ouput:

 <img width="296" alt="Screen Shot 2022-10-25 at 5 47 11 PM" src="https://user-images.githubusercontent.com/44278585/197888572-a3f92116-4f16-4a04-9b34-c2e71a9d402a.png">

-We can use the above output to answer the following questions:
+**We can use the above output to answer the following questions:**
 - How many votes were cast in this congressional election?

     369,711 Votes were cast

 - Which county had the largest number of votes?

     Denver with 82.8% of the total votes or 306,055 people who voted were from Denver County

 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

     Diana DeGettee was the winner of the election with a vote count of 272,892 which equivalets to 73.8% of the total votes.

 ## Election-Audit Summary